matbmoser/GameOfLife/README.md

    ```sh
     mpiexec -cores <numofcores> python .\parallelGameMPI.py
    ```
-   You can choose the number of cores to by changing numofcores to 2 for example
+   You can choose the number of cores by changing numofcores to 2 for example

 <p align="right">(<a href="#top">back to top</a>)</p>